 VISIT HISTORIC OSAGE

-In April, the Nefsy brothers petitioned to have the town’s legal name changed to Nefsy.
-The petition was sent to the postmaster general in Washington, D.C.
-The legal name was changed to Nefsy, but Mr. Higgins, the postmaster, did not like this.
+In April, the Nefsy brothers petitioned the postmaster general in Washington, D.C. to have the three towns collectively renamed Nefsy for the purposes of establishing a post office.
+The Nefsy’s petition was successful, but Mr. Higgins, the postmaster, did not like this.
 In the middle of the night, he moved the post office to the Osage town site.

-In November, a new petition was sent to the postmaster general and the legal name was once again changed, this time to Osage.
+In November, a new petition was sent to the postmaster general and the town’s legal name was once again changed, this time to Osage.
 The little town boomed, soon boasting three hotels, a lumber company, a feed store, grocery stores, cafes, a drug store, a bath house, a bank and a newspaper.

-chosen as it was close to an old abandoned artesian well and close to the railroad tracks.
-The power plant was in operation for 62 years.
-It closed in October 2010 due to dslow economic recovery that impacted demand for electricity.
+During World War II, the population growth in the Black Hills area and the increased demand for electricity made it necessary for Black Hills Power and Light to increase its production.
+Osage was chosen as the site for a new coal-fired power plant, as it was close to an old abandoned artesian well and close to the railroad tracks.
+The plant opened in 1948 and was in operation for 62 years.
+It closed in October 2010 due to a slow economic recovery that impacted demand for electricity.

 Today, Osage remains a quiet little community with a population of about 150 people.